Is Kansas City Safe in February 2026?

 Is Kansas City safe to visit in February?

-Kansas City is moderate risk for tourists in February.
+Kansas City is lower risk for tourists in February.
 This is winter / low season for the North America region.
 Our database documents 13 scams year-round — during February, winter low season in the northern hemisphere means fewer tourists and reduced scam pressure — though year-round operators remain active at major indoor attractions and transport hubs.
 The most common risks are taxi & transport, street scams, restaurant scams.

 Is February a good time to visit Kansas City?